Stamatis8/GMGSA/README.md

 # Geometric Moment-dependent Global Sensitivity Analysis (GMGSA)

-- C++ header library to preform geometric-moment based GSA as in [1]
+- C++ header library to perform geometric-moment based GSA as in [1]
-- This library attaches to an existant parametric modeler, for which the requirements are listed below
+- This library attaches to an existent parametric modeler, for which the requirements are listed below
 - The parametric modeler is used as `class template` with minimal requirements, which means that the wrapper around already existing modelers should be is easy to build

-# Dependancies
+# Dependencies

 - Standard Library

 ### Optional (included in `src`)

 - This [https://github.com/Stamatis8/geom_moments](https://github.com/Stamatis8/geom_moments) repository.
 Used to calculate geometric moments.
 It is already included in `src` file
 - This [https://github.com/Stamatis8/smpl_triangulation](https://github.com/Stamatis8/smpl_triangulation) repository.
-Used in examples to constuct triangulation of surface from parametrized model.
+Used in examples to construct triangulation of surface from parametrized model.
 It is also used to construct .STL files from the various designs.
 It is already included in `src` file

 ### Optional (not included in `src`)